Cutting board: Plastic

-Plastic boards are usually called PE (polyethylene) cutting boards, or HDPE (high-density polyethylene plastic), the material of which these boards are made.
-There are basically two types of HDPE boards being made.
+Plastic boards are usually called PE (polyethylene) cutting boards, or HDPE (high-density polyethylene plastic), the material from which these boards are made.
+There are essentially two types of HDPE boards being made.
 One version is made from injection-molded plastic, while the other is HDPE from an extrusion line.
+Furthermore, researchers are now developing a cutting board made from HDPE plastic waste as a more environmentally friendly option.
+These cutting boards use calcium carbonate for filler, and glass fiber as reinforcement.

 There are several certifications of plastic cutting boards, one being NSF, that certifies the plastic has passed requirements to come in contact with food.
 Unlike wood, plastic has no inherent antiseptic properties.
 However, unlike wood, plastic boards do allow rinsing with harsher cleaning chemicals such as bleach and other disinfectants without damage to the board or retention of the chemicals to later contaminate food.

-Most high-density polyethylene plastic (HDPE) boards are specifically designed not to dull the edge of a knife.
+Most HDPE boards are specifically designed to not dull the edge of a knife.
 If a score line is present, the knife is safe.
 A serrated knife should not be used on a plastic cutting board.
 The sharper the knife, the longer the cutting board will last.
 Semi-disposable thin flexible cutting boards also ease transferring their contents to a cooking or storage vessel.